Skip to main content

 Discovery of Documents

 Unless limited by the Hearing Officer or the Rules, each Respondent is entitled to inspect and copy Documents prepared or obtained by “Interested FINRA Staff” in connection with the investigation that led to the proceeding.
-The term “Document” includes writings and any other physical thing, such as a photograph or data stored by computer.
+The term “Document” is defined in Rule 9120(h).
+It includes writings and other physical items, such as a photograph or data stored by computer.
 Rule 9251(a) lists typical Documents that may be produced for inspection and copying.
 The term “Interested FINRA Staff” is defined in Rule 9120(t).
-See Rules 9120(h), 9120(t), 9251(a).

-Enforcement is obligated to begin making discoverable Documents available to a Respondent no later than 21 days after service of his or her Answer or, if there are multiple Respondents, no later than 21 days after service of the last timely Answer.
+Enforcement is obligated to begin making discoverable Documents available to a Respondent no later than 21 days after service of the Answer or, if there are multiple Respondents, no later than 21 days after service of the last timely Answer.

 A Respondent may also request hard copies of these Documents.
-A Respondent who has requested copies will be responsible for the copying costs, at a rate to be established by FINRA staff, unless otherwise ordered by the Hearing Officer.
+A Respondent who has requested hard copies will be responsible for the printing and copying costs, at a rate to be established by FINRA staff, unless otherwise ordered by the Hearing Officer.
 See Rules 9251(d), 9251(f).

 Not all Documents prepared or obtained by Enforcement during an investigation are subject to production.
 Generally, Enforcement may withhold Documents that (1) are privileged or constitute attorney work product; (2) were prepared by a FINRA employee but will not be offered in evidence in the disciplinary proceeding; or (3) may disclose a technique or guideline used in examinations, investigations, or enforcement proceedings; or disclose the identity of a confidential source.
 See Rule 9251(b).